 Based on medical information and full of popular culture gags and quirky health facts, if you give a crap about your health (or if you just like toilet humour), this hilarious guide is for you.

-In this sixteenth collection of the perennial antidote to panel games, regular panellists Tim Brooke-Taylor, Barry Cryer and Graeme Garden – plus special guests – are given silly things to do by chairman Jack Dee.
-Over the years I’m Sorry I Haven’t A Clue has featured many different games, from one off visual spectaculars to firm favourites, returning series after series.
+In this seventeenth collection of the perennial antidote to panel games, regular panellists Tim Brooke-Taylor, Barry Cryer and Graeme Garden – plus special guests – are given silly things to do by chairman Jack Dee.
+Over the years I’m Sorry I Haven’t A Clue has featured many different games, from one off spectaculars to firm favourites, returning series after series.

 So join Jack and company for some inspired nonsense and pointless revelry, with Colin Sell on the piano!

 'ISIHAC is still unmissable.
 It remains the most thrillingly anarchic panel show in any media you care to name' Simon Mayo, Mail on Sunday

 ‘The funniest comedy quiz show of them all’ Sue Arnold, The Observer

 Return to Ragley for Jack Sheffield's delightful eleventh novel - a nostalgic and humorous story set in the early 1950s.

 Readers love Jack Sheffield: 'Wry observation and heartwarming humour in equal measure' Alan Titchmarsh 'Overflowing with amusing anecdotes' Daily Express 'Amusing adventures at the North Yorkshire village school' Choice 'Jack Sheffield's in a class of his own' York Press

 Liam Williams (Author), Liam Williams (Read by), Full Cast (Read by)